heiklap/LearnToCount/README.md

 LearnToCount
 ============

 Learn children to count and (their fathers) to program.
 DART.

-Seems, that i can n ot add more files here, so i must put code in this file   :(
+Seems, that i can n ot add more files here, so i must put code in this file SO  HOW  CAN I ADD  NEXT FILE  TO THIS REP ????

+here seems not to be any new file option????

+Really do not like to read help files....

+:(

   int Summa   = 0;